yakushabb/flathub-notes/freedesktop.md

 GST_PLUGIN_SYSTEM_PATH: /app/lib/gstreamer-1.0:/usr/lib/extensions/gstreamer-1.0:%{libdir}/codecs-extra/lib/gstreamer-1.0:%{libdir}/gstreamer-1.0
 ```

-- **intel-vaapi-driver** has been removed (replacement is intel-media-driver)
+**intel-vaapi-driver** has been removed (replacement is intel-media-driver)

-- Perl modules now use major.minor versioned directories and no longer uses the patch version.
+Perl modules now use major.minor versioned directories and no longer uses the patch version.
 PERL5LIB or PERLLIB variables may need to be updated.

-- gettext: >=0.24 changed location of m4 files.
+gettext: >=0.24 changed location of m4 files.
 They are now in /usr/share/gettext/m4
   Configure scripts etc. needs to updated but this path can also be passed to autoreconf -I /path/to/m4

-- automake/autoconf-archive: newer versions perform stricter verifications of flags etc.
+automake/autoconf-archive: newer versions perform stricter verifications of flags etc.

-- glibc: 2.42 dropped the deprecated and obsolete termio.h header.
+glibc: 2.42 dropped the deprecated and obsolete termio.h header.
   Anything using it should probably change to termios.h or drop it.

-### ADDED

 - _rr debugger_, _GNU parallel_, _skopeo_, _sdl3_, _sdl3-(image,ttf)_, _sdl2-compat_, _fmtlib/fmt_, _libtree_, _libsecret_, _taglib_, _pahole_